vpp-dev/vpp-release-notes/README.md

 @page release_notes_2606 Release notes for VPP 26.06

-More than 401 commits since the previous release, including 173 fixes.
+More than 405 commits since the previous release, including 174 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Tue Mar 31 04:06:01 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Wed Apr  1 04:18:35 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER